spacefarergames/IndieBox/README.md

   <p align="center">
     IndieBox is provided by Spacefarer R&D that allows you to download and manage games.
+    It's core game library and management functionality is forked from Gavilya, a MIT licensed software.
+Indie Box adds the Spacefarer Store, Streaming service, download service, account management service, and the submission tool for Indie Game Devs.
     <br />
     <a href="https://bit.ly/Gavilya"><strong>Download »</strong></a>
     <br />